Beginner's Guide to Macros: Balance Protein, Carbs & Fats

 Your activity level plays a big role in determining your carb needs.
 Think of it this way: the more you move, the more fuel your body requires.
 If you're an athlete, a regular gym-goer, or someone with a physically demanding job, you'll need more carbohydrates to power your activities than someone who leads a more sedentary lifestyle.

 Carbohydrates are your body's primary energy source, so make sure you're getting enough to support your active life!
+For guidance on fueling workouts, see our complete exercise guide for weight loss.

 2. Body Composition Goals